SeldonIO/seldon-core/doc/source/analytics/analytics.md

  * COUNTER : a monotonically increasing value.
 It will be added to any existing value from the metric key.
  * GAUGE : an absolute value showing a level, it will overwrite any existing value.
+ * HISTOGRAM : a numerical value, it will be aggregated into Prometheus' HISTOGRAM.
- * TIMER : a time value (in msecs), it will be aggregated into Prometheus' HISTOGRAM.
+ * TIMER : Similar to HISTOGRAM, it will be aggregated into Prometheus' HISTOGRAM.
+But TIMER considered the value to be in milliseconds, and it will will be divided by 1000 (msecs => secs) when aggregated into Prometheus' HISTOGRAM.

 Each metric, apart from the type, takes a key and a value.
 The proto buffer definition is shown below: